rosie8228/IDS2024S/quiz/1/README.md

 22. What is the Git command to initialize an empty git project on your local system?
     git init
 24. What do . and .. mean in directory path names (For example, in ./README.md and ../README.md?
     the (.) is used when naming files whereas the (..) is used to link file to chosen name.

+Extra Credit
+What is the difference between a relative and an absolute file path?
+Which one is more appropriate to use in your GitHub projects?
+Why?

+Write down the Git command that lists all Git commands for you (Hint: See the lecture notes)
+git help < command name >